1 Queen Bed + 1 Loft Twin Bed | 160sq/ft

 - Visit the beautiful waterfront town of Haliburton for shopping, dining and events

-- Only cars with 4WD or AWD can access this remote cabin.
+- Cars with 4WD or AWD are recommended for access to this remote cabin.
 The cabin is located on a newly developed lake, accessed only by a gravel logging road.
-The road is rugged, steep in sections, and not suitable for 2WD or low riding cars.
+The road is rugged, steep in sections, take caution with 2WD or low riding cars.

 - This remote cabin shares the lake with our Kaya, Big Rock, Cove & Quasi cabins.
 Our Willow and Kaya cabins are approximately 200 metres apart from one another, located on their own very private lots.
 However, you may see others guests out on the water.